Should You Build Your Own Data Pipeline?

 - Worse, possible data loss

 When deciding whether or not to create an in-house data pipeline, it is essential to consider these drawbacks.
-Don’t get me wrong, there are numerous benefits towards having more control over where your data is flowing, and how you present it, but executing this process efficiently can be a challenge.
+Don’t get us wrong, there are numerous benefits towards having more control over where your data is flowing, and how you present it.
+But executing this process efficiently can be a challenge.

 Besides the fact that data is continuously being collected and consolidated, maintaining a pipeline provides unforeseen drawbacks that can affect the speed of your operations.
 By examining industry leaders, we’ve found that the most common issues in pipeline development come from the problems in practicality.